 Historically there were two forms of SignalR that were used commonly.
 The first was the original library for SignalR and the newer Core SignalR library.
-The latest version of SignalR to be released was version 2.4 in 2018.
+The latest version of SignalR is to be released as version 2.4 in 2018.
 Apart from other new features, the biggest addition that was most widely talked about in the industry was the availability of Azure SignalR Service.

-The SignalR service of Azure is complete all-inclusive support that helps a website design company to scale up the web applications in real time.
+The SignalR service of Azure is complete all-inclusive support that helps a website design company to scale up the web applications in real-time.
 The connections do not need to be present on the application directly, so the user can scale up without exceeding the maximum throughput available.

 Let us look at the three specific benefits of using Azure service for SignalR:

 All the clients would be connected to the service only.
 That means you do not need to worry about overloading on the server you are using, or too much load on the browsers being used.